 One common question we hear a lot regarding apprenticeships is whether you need to have work experience before you apply for one.
-As many apprenticeships are undertaken by school leavers as an alternative to college or university, we recognise that applying for a job may be a completely new experience for some.
+As many apprenticeships are undertaken by school leavers as an alternative to college or university, we recognise that applying for an apprenticeship may be a completely new experience for some.

 The most important thing to remember that even though an apprenticeship is very similar to a standard job, there is an additional element of off-the-job training.
 This is extremely important for those who may not have had any work experience in the past, as it means that you can begin a job through an apprenticeship and learn the skills and knowledge you need to do it as you go.